-31.6.1 A competitor shall be disqualified if it is determined by the Contest Jury that the competitor has violated any of the following regulations or prohibited activities.
-The Contest Jury will rely and act upon the recommendations of the Contest Director, Chief Judge, Grading Judges, Safety Officer and Technical Committee in these matters.
+- 31.6.1 If a competitor is disqualified, they are barred from any further Performances. - 31.6.2 The Jury shall warn, award Jury Penalty points to, or disqualify any competitor who has engaged in any of the following prohibited activities.
+The Jury will rely and act upon the recommendations of the Contest Director, Chief Judge, Grading Judges, Safety Officer and Technical Committee in these matters.